 The College is conveniently located on the northeast corner of State Street and Jackson Boulevard in the downtown Chicago loop.
-Public transportation is conveniently located with bus, subway and train stops within easy walking distance.
+Public transportation is conveniently located with bus, subway and CTA elevated and METRA train stops within easy walking distance.
 The modern air-conditioned facility is designed for training students for the working world.
-The attractive facility has over 48,000 square feet on three floors and includes computer, massage therapy, dental assisting, medical assisting, and pharmacy technician laboratories, lecture rooms, resource center, student lounges, and administrative areas.
+The attractive facility has over 48,000 square feet on three floors and includes computer, massage therapy, dental assisting, medical assisting, and pharmacy technician laboratories, lecture rooms, resource center, student lounges, a study lounge and a student activities lounge, and administrative areas.